Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: The framework of generalized probabilistic theories

 It is worth noting that for {\em any} physical theory, the GPT framework provides a complete description of its operational predictions for prepare-and-measure experiments.
 In this sense, the GPT framework is completely general.
 Furthermore, one can show that under a very weak assumption it provides the most efficient description of the theory, in the sense that it is a description with the smallest number of parameters.
 The weak assumption is that it is possible to implement arbitrary convex mixtures of preparations without altering the functioning of each preparation in the mixture, so that for any set of GPT state vectors that are admitted in the theory, all of the vectors in their convex hull are also admitted in the theory.
 See Theorem 1 of Ref.~\cite{hardyfoliable09} for the proof.

 We will here make this weak assumption and restrict our attention to GPTs wherein any convex mixture of preparation procedures is another valid preparation procedure, so that the set of GPT state vectors is convex~\cite{hardy01}.
-In this case, we can refer to the set $\mathcal{S}$ of GPT states in a theory as its {\em GPT state space}.
+We refer to the set $\mathcal{S}$ of GPT states in a theory as its {\em GPT state space}.
 We also make the weak assumption that any convex mixture of measurements and any classical post-processing of a measurement is another valid measurement.
-This implies that the set of GPT effect vectors lie in the intersection of two cones: the one defined by taking the convex hull of all positive multiples of the GPT effect vectors, and the one defined by demanding positivity of the set of complementary effects (for a given effect $\mathbf{e}$, its complementary effect $\bar{\mathbf{e}}$ is the one for which, the sum with $\mathbf{e}$ gives the unit effect, defined below), a shape that we will refer to as a ``diamond''.
-In this case, we can refer to the set $\mathcal{E}$ of GPT effects in a theory as its {\em GPT effect space}.
+This implies that the set of GPT effect vectors consists of the intersection of two cones, which can be described as follows: there is some set of ray-extremal GPT effect vectors, such that the first cone is the convex hull of all positive multiples of these vectors, and the second cone is the set of vectors which can be summed with a vector in the first cone to yield the unit effect vector $\mathbf{u}$ (defined below).
+(This ensures that if a given effect $\mathbf{e}$ is in the GPT, then so is the complementary effect $\bar{\mathbf{e}} :=\mathbf{u} - \mathbf{e}$.)
+We will use the term ``diamond'' to describe this sort of intersection of two cones, and we refer to the set $\mathcal{E}$ of GPT effects in a theory as its {\em GPT effect space}.

 It is worth noting that although GPTs which fail to be closed under convex mixtures and classical post-processing are of theoretical interest --- there are interesting foils to quantum theory of this type~\cite{spekkens05,Schumacher2016} --- one does not expect them to be candidates for the true GPT describing nature because there seems to be no obstacle in practice to mixing or post-processing procedures in an arbitrary way.
 To put it another way, the evidence suggests that the GPT describing nature must include classical probability theory as a subtheory, thereby providing the resources for implementing arbitrary mixtures and post-processings.